leul8/Task_Management_App/README.md

 4. **User  Feedback**: Alerts are used to provide immediate feedback to users when they attempt to add a task without a title or when they save an edited task.
 This helps prevent errors and improves the overall user experience.

 5. **Task Filtering**: The filtering functionality allows users to focus on specific tasks, making it easier to manage their workload.
 This feature was included to enhance usability and task organization.

-### Conclusion:
-The Task Manager App is a comprehensive tool for task management, combining essential features with a user-friendly interface.
-The design choices made during development prioritize usability, accessibility, and responsiveness, making it a valuable resource for anyone looking to organize their tasks effectively.